ArtemSind/ClinicalTrialsApi/README.md

 }
 ```

-Required fields: trialId, title, startDate, status
+Required fields:
+- trialId
+- title
+- startDate
+- status

+## Business Rules

+1. Duration in days is automatically calculated when endDate is provided
+2. For "Ongoing" trials without an endDate, it's set to one month from startDate

+## Development

+### Project Structure
+- `ClinicalTrialsApi.Api` - API controllers and configuration
+- `ClinicalTrialsApi.Core` - Domain models and interfaces
+- `ClinicalTrialsApi.Infrastructure` - Implementation of services and repositories
+- `ClinicalTrialsApi.Tests` - Unit tests

-## Running Tests
+### Running Tests
 ```bash
 dotnet test
 ```

+### Debugging with Visual Studio
+1. Set the docker-compose project as the startup project
+2. Press F5 to start debugging
+3. The application will build and start in Docker with debugger attached

+## Database

+The database is automatically created on first run.
+It uses:
+- SQL Server 2022
+- Entity Framework Core for data access
+- Automatic migrations
+- Retry policies for reliability

-## Business Rules
+## Docker Support

-1. Duration is automatically calculated when endDate is provided
-2. For "Ongoing" trials without an endDate, it's set to one month from startDate
+The solution includes:
+- Multi-stage Dockerfile for optimized images
+- Docker Compose configuration for both API and SQL Server
+- Volume mapping for database persistence
+- Network configuration for service communication